gridaco/packages.grida.co/README.md

-# Bridged Packages Repository
+# Grida Packages Repository

-Open designs, extensions, plugins and more for Bridged
+Open designs, extensions, plugins, Cloud components and more for Grida

 ## Submitting your own